 It is also important to know that the guarantee cannot be claimed – it is a voluntary commitment by the seller or service provider, so the same item may have different warranty terms in different shops.

-You have the right to request that the seller be given the opportunity to familiarise yourself with the product guarantee document prior to the purchase of the item.
+You have the right to request that the seller be allowed to familiarise yourself with the product guarantee document before the purchase of the item.

 It is in your interest to find out: